Takes 2 minutes. Uses real Australian lending rules. No sales pitch.

 Lenders assess how much you can borrow based on: your gross income, existing debts (including HECS/HELP, credit cards, car loans, personal loans), living expenses, the number of dependants, and a serviceability buffer (currently 3% above the actual interest rate).
 This buffer means the bank tests whether you could afford repayments if rates rose significantly.

-Important: credit card LIMITS count as debt — even if you never use the card.
-A $10,000 credit card limit can reduce your borrowing capacity by $30,000–$50,000.
+Important: credit card LIMITS count as debt, even if you never use the card.
+A $10,000 credit card limit can reduce your borrowing capacity by $30,000 to $50,000.
 Cancel unused cards before applying.

-Ask NestAI how to boost yours →Yes — your HECS repayment counts as a liability.
-On $80k salary, HECS can reduce capacity by $20k–$30k.
+Ask NestAI how to boost yours →Yes, your HECS repayment counts as a liability.
+On $80k salary, HECS can reduce capacity by $20k to $30k.
 Some lenders treat it more favourably than others.

 Your HECS repayment (based on your income) is counted as a liability, reducing how much you can borrow.
-On an $80,000 salary, your HECS repayment is about $3,200/year — which can reduce borrowing capacity by approximately $20,000–$30,000.
-Some lenders are more favourable with HECS than others — a broker knows which ones.
+On an $80,000 salary, your HECS repayment is about $3,200/year, which can reduce borrowing capacity by approximately $20,000 to $30,000.
+Some lenders are more favourable with HECS than others.
+A broker knows which ones.

 Read the full HECS guide →Each repayment on a principal-and-interest home loan splits in two: part pays interest (the cost of borrowing), part reduces the principal (the amount you owe).
 Australian lenders calculate interest daily on your outstanding balance.

-See your exact repayments →Extra $200/month on a $500k loan saves ~$108,000 in interest and pays it off 7 years early.
+See your exact repayments →Extra $200/month on a $500k loan saves about $108,000 in interest and pays it off 7 years early.
 Most variable loans allow unlimited extra repayments.

 Ask NestAI about your loan →